-- (1) Prior to administering a vaccine to a person who is at least 11 years of age a pharmacist must follow protocols written and approved by the OHA for administration of vaccines and the treatment of severe adverse events following administration of a vaccine. - (2) The pharmacy must maintain written policies and procedures for handling and disposal of used or contaminated equipment and supplies - (3) The pharmacist must give the appropriate Vaccine Information Statement (VIS) to the patient or legal representative with each dose of vaccine covered by these forms.
-The pharmacist must ensure that the patient or legal representative is available and has read, or has had read to them, the information provided and has had their questions answered prior to administering the vaccine. - (4) The pharmacist must report adverse events as required by the Vaccine Adverse Events Reporting System (VAERS) and to the primary care provider as identified by the patient. - (5) The pharmacist should give the Adolescent Well Visit Referral document, provided by the OHA, to a patient aged 11-18 years of age or their legal representative when it is available.
+(1) Prior to administering a vaccine or immunization to a person who is at least 18 years of age or an influenza vaccine to a person who is at least 15 years of age, a pharmacist must follow written protocols approved by the Oregon Department of Human Services for administration of vaccines and the treatment of severe adverse events following administration of a vaccine.

+(2) The pharmacy must maintain written policies and procedures for handling and disposal of used or contaminated equipment and supplies.

+(3) The pharmacist must give the appropriate Vaccine Information Statement (VIS) to the patient or legal representative with each dose of vaccine or immunization covered by these forms.
+The pharmacist must ensure that the patient or legal representative is available and has read, or has had read to them, the information provided and has had their questions answered prior to administering the vaccine or immunization.

+(4) The pharmacist must report adverse events as required by the Vaccine Adverse Events Reporting System (VAERS) and to the primary care provider as identified by the patient.

-Stats.
-Implemented: ORS 689.151, 689.155, 689.645 Hist.: BP 7-2000, f. & cert. ef.
+Stat.
+Auth.: ORS 689.205 Stats.
+Implemented: ORS 689.151, 689.155, 689.645

+Hist.: BP 7-2000, f. & cert. ef.
 6-29-00; BP 3-2006, f. & cert. ef.
 6-9-06: Renumbered from 855-041-0510, BP 2-2008, f. & cert. ef.
-2-20-08; BP 11-2010, f.
-10-22-10, cert. ef.
-1-1-11
+2-20-08